votingworks/arlo/README.md

 To run a local dev server: `./run-dev.sh`.
 This will also run the Arlo background worker and a local nOAuth server.

+### Docker

+If you prefer, you can run a dev instance in docker by cloning this repo and running `docker compose --profile dev up -d --build`.
+This will handle all of the database config for you automatically, and once it's up you should just be able to navigate to `localhost:3000` in your browser and see Arlo.

 ### Creating organizations and audit administrators

 Organizations are, for example, the State of Massachusetts.
 Audit administrators are individual users that administer audits for an organization.